How to Increase Inbound Sales as a New Business

-I hate to sell, I really hate it.
-Getting a NO is a downer for me.
+I hate to sell.
+Getting a "NO" is a downer for me.

-It all started 13 years ago, my childhood friend and I went searching for a job to save some money for a future trip.
-At that time, the internet was unsophisticated, and smartphones were nonexistent, so technology was unavailable to us in our search to find work.
+It all started 13 years ago when my childhood friend and I went searching for a job in order to save up to go on a trip.
+At that time, the internet was unsophisticated, smartphones were nonexistent, and technology was not helpful in our search to find work.

-One day, we decided to go to the main street of our town, Holon, and ask each store if they had any work for us to do.
-Back then, Sokolov street was a vast long road with many stores selling almost everything.
-There you could buy fashion, books, groceries, food and much more.
-After spending the whole day sweating and stopping by each of the stores, we raised a white flag.
-Seemingly, there was not one store that had any extra work that needed to be done.
-Neither was there a store interested in hiring 16-year-old teenagers.
-We felt a bit embarrassed, and it was disappointing for us.
+One day, we decided to go to the main street of our town, Holon.
+We asked each store if they had any job openings for us.
+Back then, Sokolov street was a vast, long road with a variety of stores.
+There you could buy clothes, books, groceries, home goods and much more.
+After spending the whole day going from store to store, we raised a white flag.
+Seemingly, there was not a single store that had any extra work that needed to be done or that was interested in hiring 16-year-olds.
+We felt a bit embarrassed, and were incredibly disappointed.

 Sweet Sixteen!
-We had to find a job and save some money and organize great parties.
+We had to find a job and save some money (we also organized some great parties.)

 2. Places you can begin learning about Sales, Inbound Sales, and Marketing.

-Now, when you think about becoming a consultant in your company, you may think of a clear job title of something like a graphic designer, programmer, or even a sales trainer.
+Now, when you think about becoming a consultant, you may think of a clear job such as becoming a graphic designer, programmer, or even a sales trainer.
 However, knowing my title was different.
-I took a small niche within the field of sales, called sales operations, and converted it to outsourcing.
-Unfortunately, as a result, no one knew what I did or how I could genuinely help them.
+I took a small niche within the field of sales, called sales operations, and converted it into something I could outsource.
+As a result, no one knew what I did or how I could genuinely help them.

-In spite of this, after learning the core principles from marketing experts — defining my target market and personas in those relevant companies — I still wasn't clear enough about how I could get to a correct understanding of who genuinely needed my service and who did not.
+In spite of this, I set off to learn the core principles of marketing from experts — defining my target market and personas in those relevant companies.
+Unfortunately, I still wasn't clear enough about how I could get to a correct understanding of who genuinely needed my service and who did not.